maestro-server/webdocs/docs/installing/upload.rst

 ---------

-You can choose two mode to upload the files, a local file or using S3 to storage direcly.
+You can choose two upload mode, a local file or using S3 storage.

 The Maestro uses an upload system in two points: